s9y/website_assets/README.md

 [![Dependency Status](https://david-dm.org/s9y/website_assets.svg)](https://david-dm.org/s9y/website_assets)
 [![devDependency Status](https://david-dm.org/s9y/website_assets/dev-status.svg)](https://david-dm.org/s9y/website_assets#info=devDependencies)

-**Important:** Note that this is very much work in progress, including the documentation as to how to create a build and distribute the created files.
+**Important:** Note that this is work in progress, including the documentation as to how to create a build and distribute the created files.
 For the time being, if you need a new build, please ping [@yellowled](https://github.com/yellowled).

 ## Quickstart